TomTheGreyCat/StuffAndThings/README.md

 Additional parameters:

-* -snippetsfolder: allows to specify the folder that contains the snippets
+* -username: optional, allows to specify a different username; default: current user
-* -outputfolder: allows to specify the folder in which the .code-snippets will be placed
+* -snippetsfolder: optional, allows to specify the folder that contains the snippets; default: "C:\Users\$username\AppData\Local\Red Gate\SQL Prompt 9\Snippets"
-* -username: allows to specify a different username
+* -outputfolder: optional, allows to specify the folder in which the .code-snippets will be placed; default: "C:\Users\$username\AppData\Roaming\azuredatastudio\User\snippets"

-The username parameter is optional, the default is the username of the current user; given a username _Developer_, the scripts will search inside the directory
+Given a username _Developer_, the scripts will search inside the directory

     C:\Users\Developer\AppData\Local\Red Gate\SQL Prompt 9\Snippets